|Last updated 17 July 2023

 Qantas Empire Airways commenced its secret wartime Order of The Double Sunrise Catalina service Perth-Ceylon non-stop (average flight time 29 hours) in June 1943.
-The Indian Ocean crossing was done in radio silence and although passing close to Cocos Islands landing there was too great a risk from Japanese air patrols.
-Nevertherless four landings are recorded by the QEA Catalinas to drop off or collect military men or because of engine problems.
+The Indian Ocean crossing was done in radio silence and although passing close to Cocos Islands, landing there was too great a risk from Japanese air patrols.
+Nevertherless four landings are recorded by the QEA Catalinas to drop off or collect essential personnel.
 On one of these visits in February 1944 QEA Catalina G-AGFL was caught on the lagoon by a Japanese reconnaissance aircraft which dropped several bombs which fell wide of their mark.

 Meanwhile British military wartime planning included a forward air base

 Indian Ocean to join the Allied bombing offensive against SE Asian

 Japanese installations.
 Cocos was selected as the best location, no

 influenced by P.G.Taylor's survey report.
 In March 1945 a shipping

 convoy left India bound for Cocos carrying airfield construction